hejops/ffta-tas/progress.md

 - get Montblanc JP faster?
 - ~~**Telaq** (redo from place Eluut)~~
 - does Scouring Time count as 2 battles? if so then didn't need to fail Friend Trouble. but that doesn't really matter (like, at all) because Marche can only switch to PAL after Scouring Time
-- scrap Telaq Flower -> get something better from the map
+- scrap Telaq Flower -> get Gastra instead?
 - micromanage equipment?

 # Intro, Snowball, Lizards